CuzImSyntax/dis.py/docs/intro.rst

 Introduction
 ==============

-This is the documentation for discord.py, a library for Python to aid in creating applications that utilise the Discord API.
+This is the documentation for discordIO, a library for Python to aid in creating applications that utilise the Discord API.

 Prerequisites